Mercurialis perennis: Taxonomy

 The genus Mercurialis belongs to the family Euphorbiaceae and to the subfamily Crotonoideae.
-It is included in the tribe Acalyphae, which is characterized by clusters of flowers It is also characterized by the lack of any laticiferous tissue, in the place of which tanniniferous cells (or tissue) are sometimes found.
+It is included in the tribe Acalyphae, which is characterised by clusters of flowers It is also characterised by the lack of any laticiferous tissue, in the place of which tanniniferous cells (or tissue) are sometimes found.

 According to Pax (1914), there are three other genera related to Mercurialis; Seidelia, Leidesia and Dysopsis.
 The differences between these are based on the characteristics of the calyx and stamens.

 The genus Mercurialis itself consists of nine species and the main taxonomic characteristics used in distinguishing them are the clusters of floration, the annual or perennial habit, and the glabrous or hairy condition of the vegetative organs, but chiefly the ovary and the capsule, the woody or herbaceous nature of the plant, and lastly the character of the lamina.

 Plant community

 Dog's mercury is one of the characteristic plants of several woodland types, in particular: